|

 Now,

-The penis in the underpants is hyperreal but you cannot see
+picture.
+The penis in the underpants is hyperreal but you

-it, only imagine it.
-The lighting is highly professional and
+cannot see it, only imagine it.
+The lighting is highly

-adds a soft ambience to the scene.
-Aesthetics buffers the
+professional and adds a soft ambience to the scene.

-controversy lies in the mind of the viewer.
-Some asked
+However, the controversy lies in the mind of the viewer.

-questions about the moments before I pushed the release button
+Some asked questions about the moments before I pushed the

 Hilde